barricklab/seabreeze/contributing.md

 conda env create --file test/unit_tests/environment.yml  --name seabreeze_test
 ```

-Then activate the environment, and run the unit tests
+Then activate the environment, and run the unit tests.
+Note that the unit tests should be run from the seabreeze root directory.

 ```
+conda activate seabreeze_test
 pytest test/unit_tests/*.py
 ```

+`ISEScan`, one of the dependencies, is not compatible with some ARM-based systems.

-- workflow tests: These test the CLi itself, and ensures that it correctly calls and executes snakemake workflows.
+- workflow tests: These test the CLI itself, and ensures that it correctly calls and executes snakemake workflows.
 These tests can be run from the seabreeze execution environment itself.

 ```
+conda activate seabreeze
 pytest test/*.py
 ```